visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

 Once you have told VisIt which host to use when accessing files, VisIt launches the VisIt Component Launcher (VCL) on the remote computer.
-The VCL is a VisIt component that runs on remote computers and is responsible for launching other VisIt components such as the database server and compute engine ().
+The VCL is a VisIt component that runs on remote computers and is responsible for launching other VisIt components such as the metadata server (mdserver) and compute engine.

 .. danger::